 How to Recognize and Manage UTI Symptoms

-If you've ever had a urinary tract infection (UTI), you’d probably do just about anything to avoid the agonizing burning sensation and constant need to urinate can disrupt your everyday life.
+If you've ever had a urinary tract infection (UTI), you know that the often painful burning sensation and constant need to urinate can disrupt your everyday life.

 It is important to learn more about the ins and outs of UTIs so you can take proper steps to quickly recognize and manage the symptoms.